bennetgallein/PaladinsPHP/README.md

 $format = Paladins::JSON; // see Documentation
 $lang = Paladins::ENGLISH; // see Documentation

-$paladins = new Paladins($devId, $authKey, $format, $lang);
+$paladins = new Paladins($devId, $authKey, $format, $lang, "localhost, "root_user", "root_password", "database_name");

 $paladins->connect();
 ```
-__NOTE__: Avoid creating a new Instance to often!
-The Session won't be valid after 15 Minutes, but the my API automatically creates a new one if you make any kind of request.
-So to avoid reaching the API's access limit (sessions per day of 500), do not make a new instance everytime you refresh!
+__NOTE__: The API automatically renews the session with help of a MySQL Database.
+Therefore you need the MySQL Parameters.
+Default Parameters for host, user, password and database are the following: "localhost, root, root and PaladinsAPI".
 ___
 ## Documentation